Designated Safeguarding Lead: Miss Harrington

 Internet Parental Controls:

 The four big internet providers – BT, Sky, Talk Talk and Virgin Media – provide their customers with free parental controls that can be activated at any time.
 Video tutorials on how to download and use these controls are available on the UK Safer Internet Centre website: www.saferinternet.org.uk/parental-controls

 Safety Tools on Social Networks and Other Online Services:

 Information and advice on the safety tools, age requirements and terms and conditions for a variety of online services popular with young people. www.saferinternet.org.uk/safety-tools

 Childnet’s guide contains helpful advice and information on supporting children and young people playing games online and many other resources for parents.
 No need to add contact details, just scroll down for all the parent guides.

-Young People and Social Networking Sites:
+Young People and Social Media:

 Social Network Checklists: